 For more than 10 years, Belgian designer and manufacturer Milko Brusselmans has been experimenting with the engineering of folded metal plate furniture and modular storage systems which are today licenced to Union N.V. for their commercialization under the series® label.
 With a definite functionalist stand, Milko Brusselmans seeks an economy between the physical properties of steel, it’s raison d’être or function in our everyday, and the manufacturing cost which makes the product affordable for the consumer.

-Designing is not a matter of searching for the beautiful says Milko Brusselmans, “it’s the challenge to create something truly useful, balanced in it’s form and most of all affordable for a broad range of consumers.”
+Designing is not a matter of searching for the beautiful says Brusselmans, “it is the challenge to create something truly useful, balanced in it’s form and most of all affordable for a broad range of consumers.”
 As R. Buckminster Fuller once said “When I am working on a problem, I never think about beauty but when I have finished, if the solution is not beautiful, I know it is wrong.”
-Finding solutions to remain affordable while delivering quality useful material is Milko Brusselman’s primary motivation in design.
-“Making something beautiful or attractive is by no means my starting point, but the design needs to work as a totality”.
+Finding solutions to remain affordable while delivering quality useful material is Milko Brusselman’s primary motivation in design: “Making something beautiful or attractive is by no means my starting point, but the design needs to work as a totality”.

-The first type which has a deeper back is more comfortable and of a larger size.
-A more compact version has a lower back and is less comfortable to sit meant for a more dynamic use.
-It does have a distinctive feature which is absent from the larger, more comfortable version.
-An outer horizontal platform located at the back has been added for the purpose of “offering the passer-by the chance to stop and interact with the other persons sitting or standing.”
+The first type which has a higher and deeper backrest is more comfortable and of a larger size.
+A more compact version has a shorter backrest and is less comfortable to sit and meant for a more dynamic use.
+It has a distinctive feature which is absent from the larger, more comfortable model.
+An outer horizontal platform located at the back has been added for the purpose of “offering the passer-by the opportunity to stop, lean in standing position and interact with other persons sitting or standing.”